-The Regional Board and EPA have broad authority in establishing receiving water standards, regulating discharges, and enforcing compliance with water quality standards, plans, and policies.
+The San Diego Water Board, State Board, and EPA have broad authority in establishing receiving water standards, regulating discharges, and enforcing compliance with water quality standards, plans, and policies.
 Water quality plans that establish receiving water standards within the San Diego Region include:

-- Water Quality Control Plan for the San Diego Region (Basin Plan) (Regional Board, 1994), which designates beneficial uses and establishes ground and surface water quality objectives and implementation policies to protect the beneficial uses. - Water Quality Control Plan, Ocean Waters of California (California Ocean Plan) (State Board, 2009a), which establishes prohibitions, water quality objectives, and implementation policies for discharges to ocean waters. - Water Quality Control Plan for Enclosed Bays and Estuaries (Bays and Estuaries Plan) (State Board, 2009b), which establishes water quality and sediment objectives and implementation policies for discharges to enclosed bays and estuaries. - Water Quality Control Plan for Control of Temperatures in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California (Thermal Plan) (State Board, 1998), which establishes water quality objectives and implementation policies related to thermal discharges.
+- Water Quality Control Plan for the San Diego Region (Basin Plan) (San Diego Water Board, 1994, with amendments effective on or before May 17, 2016), which designates beneficial uses and establishes ground and surface water quality objectives and implementation policies to protect the beneficial uses. - Water Quality Control Plan, Ocean Waters of California (California Ocean Plan) (State Board, 2015), which establishes prohibitions, water quality objectives, and implementation policies for discharges to ocean waters. - Water Quality Control Plan for Enclosed Bays and Estuaries (Bays and Estuaries Plan) (State Board, 2009b), which establishes water quality and sediment objectives and implementation policies for discharges to enclosed bays and estuaries. - Water Quality Control Plan for Control of Temperatures in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California (Thermal Plan) (State Board, 1998), which establishes water quality objectives and implementation policies related to thermal discharges.